 Flowers are showy, pinkish, and fragrant with clusters borne at tips of branches.

 Leaves are leathery, alternate, 5 to 12 inches in length with sharply pointed tips.
 They have slightly heart shaped to tapered bases.

 Stems are smooth and upright with twigs that zigzag slightly from leaf node to leaf node.
 They are reddish-brown at maturity.

 The small 3-sided achenes (seeds) have the old sepals attached and are smooth.

 May Be Confused With

-Knotweed species resemble each other; Himalayan Knotweed can be easily distinguished from the others by its long slender leaves.
+Our invasive knotweed species can resemble each other; Himalayan knotweed can be easily distinguished from the others by its long slender leaves.
 If you need help with plant identification, please contact your county noxious weed coordinator.

 Where does it grow?

 Himalayan knotweed can be found on disturbed moist sites, roadsides, riparian and wetland areas.
 Please click here to see a county level distribution map of Himalayan knotweed in Washington.